-We are proud to share this guest post by Amanda McMickle, Vice President of Education at the Cibolo Center for Conservation, and Tessa Baden, Early Childhood Consultant at Education Service Center, Region 20, about the importance of play in learning, with information about the International Play Association’s USA Conference in San Antonio on October 6–9, 2022.
+We are proud to share this guest post by Amanda McMickle, Vice President of Education at the Cibolo Center for Conservation, and Tessa Baden, Early Childhood Consultant, about the importance of play in learning, with information about the International Play Association’s USA Conference in San Antonio on October 6–9, 2022.

 About the International Play Association (IPA)

 The International Play Association (IPA) was founded in 1961 following the United Nations’ proclamation of the Declaration of the Rights of the Child (1959).
 The Convention of the Rights of the Child, in Article 31, recognizes

 The right of the child to rest and leisure, to engage in play and recreational activities appropriate to the age of the child and to participate freely in cultural life and the arts.UN Convention of the Rights of the Child (1989), Article 31